 Many have dreamed of netting a 3 pointer the way Stephen Curry can— but did you know that strong visual skills are needed to land that game winning 3 pointer?

 Vision clarity includes the ability to see well, both near and far.
-But it doesn’t end at that— your vision is made up of different skills that enable you to perform well in almost anything you do, including basketball.
+But it doesn’t end at that— your vision is made up of different skills that enable you to perform well in almost anything you do, including playing basketball.

 While many visual skills are needed for success in basketball, there are specific visual skills that are necessary for success in certain aspects of the game— the position you play, the way you dribble and shoot the ball, timing a pass accurately, etc.